We are committed to protecting your personal information and being transparent about what information we hold about you.

 Sensitive personal data

 Data Protection law recognises that certain categories of personal information are more sensitive such as health information, race, religious beliefs and political opinions.
 We do not usually collect this type of information about our patrons unless there is a clear reason for doing so.
-[As an example, we collect health information about participants in our programme of classes and courses.]
+To ensure we can provide the best service possible for participants attending our classes/workshops we request and store some sensitive personal data.
+This includes information on any health conditions and/or disabilities, information on any special educational needs and information on any home-life situations that may affect your/your child’s experience/participation (for example, adults permitted to pick-up a child at the end of a session).

 There are three bases under which we may process your data: